Too Much (Zayn song)

-"Too Much" is a song by English singer and songwriter Zayn Malik featuring American producer Timbaland.
+"Too Much" is a song by English singer Zayn Malik featuring American record producer Timbaland.
 The song was released as the fourth single from Zayn Malik's second studio album, Icarus Falls (2018), on 2 August 2018.
 The song is written by Zayn Malik, Angel Lopez, Timothy Mosley and Federico Vindver, with the production handled by Timbaland, Lopez and Vindver.

 Background and release

 On 7 April 2018, Timbaland teased the song when he posted on his Instagram account that he was working with Malik on a song.
 On 30 July, Malik posted on his Twitter a 15-second animated gif with a 1990s Grand Theft Auto style.
 Malik also revealed the title and cover, and confirmed that the song would be released on 2 August 2018.

 The song was recorded in Los Angeles by Timbaland, Angel Lopez and Federico Vindver.
 The animated single cover shows half of Zayn's face on the right side and half of Timbaland's face on the left.
 Zayn also released an animated video on YouTube, which he previously teased on Twitter.
 In the video, an animated version of Zayn dances while Timbaland arrives driving a car.